TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-azurecli-powershell.md

-## Could not find Cmd-lets to create Cosmos DB Collection in PowerShell
+## Could not find Cmdlets to create Cosmos DB Collection in PowerShell

-The Azure Cosmos DB PowerShell does not have Cmd-lets to manage the runtime resource such as Database, Collection/Tables/Graphs, Users, Permissions, documents/items/nodes/edges/Triggers/Stored Procedure/User Defined Function and attachments
+The Azure Cosmos DB PowerShell does not yet support cmdlets to manage the runtime resource such as Database, Collection/Tables/Graphs, Users, Permissions, documents/items/nodes/edges/Triggers/Stored Procedure/User Defined Function and attachments

 You can use the below approaches to manage the runtime resources.